Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

  visual memory v residual visual memory; expanding it's (under)standing remove the voice of every"-thing", including the "brains", and even quantum; the remaining voices v (/virtual|simulated|../)souls?
  /particle|water|../ memory, tongues,..
+this is the science of /putting voices|soul transference|../,..